 Criminal & Immigration Defense Attorney Jessica Stern regularly joins CNN as a legal analyst.
-She has discussed immigrant family separation under the Trump Administration; the cancellation of DACA and the fate of the hundreds of thousands Non-U.S. Citizens affected by it; the government’s travel ban; and overall changes in immigration and deportation policy.
-She has been in panels and discussions with legal practitioners, politicians, community members, policy-makers, journalists and many other experts in the field.
+She has discussed immigrant family separation under the Trump Administration; the cancellation of DACA and the fate of the hundreds of thousands Non-U.S. Citizens affected by it; the government’s travel bans; and overall changes in immigration and deportation policy.
+She is regularly invited to panels and discussions with legal practitioners, politicians, community members, policy-makers, journalists and many other experts in the field.

 The rapidly-developing field of “CrImmigration” law combines matters that involve both criminal defense and immigration law.
 If you are a non-U.S. citizen currently living in the United States and facing criminal charges, you may be subject to consequences under both criminal law and immigration law.
 Even if you had been charged with a crime in the past that did not affect your current status, issues can arise in future situations, such as when you go to renew your Visa, Green Card, or attempt to become a naturalized citizen.
 Consequences may include revocation of your visa or green card, detention, or deportation.

 A “CrImmigration” attorney combines their legal knowledge of both immigration law and the criminal defense field.
 If you are an immigrant who has been charged with a crime, contacting an Atlanta criminal defense lawyer with immigration law experience should be your first line of defense.